doaleix/apx-manual/docs/02-Advanced-Admin/04-tutorial-layers/00-definition.md

 ## 🧩 Understanding Layer Contents

 Once a layer is selected, it reveals the elements grouped under it.
 Each layer has specific **element types** assigned.
-More details in the [Add element type](./02-add-elemtype-layer.md) chapter.
+More details in the <u>[Add element type](./02-add-elemtype-layer.md)</u> chapter.

 ### The Map index